Myriopteris lanosa

-Myriopteris lanosa, the hairy lip fern, is a moderately-sized fern of the eastern United States, a member of the family Pteridaceae.
-Its leaves and stem are sparsely covered in hairs, but lack scales, hence its common name.
-One of the cheilanthoid ferns, it was usually classified in the genus Cheilanthes until 2013, when the genus Myriopteris was again recognized as separate from Cheilanthes.
+Myriopteris lanosa, the hairy lip fern, is a medium-sized fern of the eastern United States.
+The leaves are twice-divided into lanceolate or oblong segments, and are sparsely covered in hairs, but lack scales, hence its common name.
+One of the cheilanthoid lip ferns, it was usually classified in the genus Cheilanthes as Cheilanthes lanosa until 2013, when the genus Myriopteris was again recognized as separate from Cheilanthes.
 It typically grows in shallow, dry, soil, often in rocky habitats.